changwoo-lee/spbridge/README.md

 linear function of $x_{ij}$, and marginal interpretation of regression coefficient is lost.

-We develop marginally interpretable spatial logistic model for researchers who wish **(1) population-averaged log-odds interpretation of regression parameters, (2) taking account of spatial dependence (3) prediction of probability of $Y$ at a new location, all in a single modeling framework**.
-Based on the work of [Wang and Louis (2003)](#references), we propose a novel stochastic process called bridge process for spatial random effects based on normal scale mixture that allows marginal interpretation of regression coefficients in spatial logistic regression.
+We develop a marginally interpretable spatial logistic model for researchers who wish to **(1) have both population-averaged and site-specific log-odds ratio interpretation of regression parameters, (2) take account of spatial dependence, and (3) enable prediction of probability of $Y$ at a new location, all in a single modeling framework**.
+Extending the work of [Wang and Louis (2003)](#references), we propose a novel stochastic process called bridge process for spatial random effects based on normal scale mixture that allows marginal interpretation of regression coefficients in spatial logistic regression.
 Under a Bayesian framework, the inference is carried out with highly efficient MCMC algorithm leveraging normal mixture representation and Polya-Gamma data augmentation [(Polson et al., 2013)](#references).

 ## Case study: Childhood malaria in the Gambia